moby/moby/man/dockerd.8.md

   Set key=value labels to the daemon (displayed in `docker info`)

 **--live-restore**=*false*
   Enable live restore of running containers when the daemon starts so that they are not restarted.
+This option is applicable only for docker daemon running on Linux host.

 **--log-driver**="*json-file*|*syslog*|*journald*|*gelf*|*fluentd*|*awslogs*|*splunk*|*etwlogs*|*gcplogs*|*none*"
   Default driver for container logs.
 Default is `json-file`.